-The following issues are framed on 20-10-2010 as follows-
+The following issues are framed on 11-10-2011 namely -

-- 1. Whether the suit is maintainable in its present form and style - 2.
+- 1. Whether the suit is maintainable in respect of court fees, legal notice etc. its present form and style - 2.
+Whether the accident happened due to negligence on the part of the defendants or not - 3.
 Whether the plaintiff is entitled to the relief claimed or not.
-If so, to what extend.
+If so, who is liable and to what extend.